I always say that Wellington is my favorite New Zealand city. But then I get to Queenstown, and almost start second-guessing myself.

 Today, Queenstown has grown into one of New Zealand’s most popular towns — with a population growth rate to prove it.
 The population in Queenstown is booming, with a growth rate of about 30 percent per census (every 5 years).
 And during peak tourism seasons?
 The population doubles.
 (If you want to avoid the crowds, visit during the off-seasons, during the spring or autumn.)

 So what exactly do people come to Queenstown for?
 Well, the question should probably be what DON’T people come to Queenstown for.
-The city boasts the largest range of adventure sports in the southern hemisphere, has some great festivals and nightlife, has some of the best scenery in New Zealand, and has a young and lively atmosphere that is impossible to ignore.
+The city boasts the largest range of adventure sports in the southern hemisphere, has some of the best scenery in New Zealand, and has a young and lively atmosphere that is impossible to ignore.

 It’s easy to fall in love with Queenstown.
 Which is probably why so many people — expats especially — are now calling the city home.
-As my friend Matt (who now lives in Queenstown himself) said, “People come here planning to spend 3 months or a ski season, and end up never going home.”
+As my friend Matt (who lived Queenstown himself) said, “People come here planning to spend 3 months or a ski season, and end up never going home.”

 Scenery